 Step 2: Choose which challenge option suits you best and then dive in!

 Option #1– DIY this challenge with whatever supplies you have on hand.
-You’ll need some paper or a notebook and pen.
+You’ll need some paper or a notebook and a pen.

 You’ll also want to bookmark this page (may I suggest pinning this post to Pinterest) so you can regularly reference these Christian journal prompts.
 Simply open this post when you need a journal prompt for inspiration.